 I have frequently wondered what happens to the plastics placed in Oklahoma’s recycle bins.
 Is it actually being recycled?
 What happens if a plastic bag is placed with plastic #3?
 What does plastic #3 really mean anyway?

 These questions pushed me to understand more about plastic recycling.
 My research into plastics is too lengthy for a single blog post; therefore, I have partitioned the story into three sections.
 Part one focuses on the life cycle of a plastic bag.

 As Americans, we throw away approximately 100 billion plastic bags annually and less than 5 percent of all plastic bags used are recycled.
 Yep – less than 5 percent.
 It is estimated that 1 trillion bags are used each year around the world, which equates to approximately 1 million bags every minute.
 46,000 pieces of plastic are floating in our oceans and 3.5 million tons of plastic were disposed of in 2008.

-Notice that this website refers to plastic film.
-Yes, plastic bags often fall into a larger category called plastic film.
-Usually locations that accept plastic bags (call ahead to inquire first) will also accept the following plastic items you were never quite sure what to do with:
+Notice that this website refers to the plastic film.
+Yes, plastic bags often fall into a larger category called a plastic film.
+Usually, locations that accept plastic bags (call ahead to inquire first) will also accept the following plastic items you were never quite sure what to do with:

 - Bread bags

 - The thin packaging around napkins, paper towels, bathroom tissue paper, and diaper wrap